Mpalmese/Project2/README.md

 # Project2

-Group Proposal
+**Group Proposal
-Eileen Dolan, Mark Palmese, Luciana, Ian
+Eileen, Mark, Luciana, Ian

-Must include:
+* *Must include:

+**Visualization:

+Python flask + power RESTful API, HTML/CSS, JavaScript, and one database (SQLite)

+**Tracks:

-Visualization: Python flask + power RESTful API, HTML/CSS, JavaScript, and one database (SQ, MongoDB, SQLite etc) One of four tracks: Web scraping, Leaflet and Plotly, and Dashboard page with multiple charts (update from the same data) One JS library (not covered in class):  React or Angular Dataset (at least 100 records): parks.csv, species.csv Some User-driven interactions: menus, dropdowns, textboxes, etc.
+Web scraping, Leaflet and Plotly, and Dashboard page with multiple charts (update from the same data) One JS library (not covered in class):  React or Angular

+**Dataset (at least 100 records):

+parks.csv, species.csv

+**Some User-driven interactions:

+menus, dropdowns, textboxes, etc.

+**Final visualizations:

-Final visualization: Include at least three views: map, table, histogram
+map, table, histogram

 One-page proposal:
 A brief articulation of your topic and rationale:  Our topic is on national parks and how invasive species impact them.